richafnu/Viva/Viva/microsoft-viva-overview.md

 [Get more information on Viva Connections](/viva/connections/viva-connections-overview)

 #### Viva Engage
 Connect employees with leaders, colleagues, and communities across the organization to facilitate knowledge sharing, collaboration, and workplace belonging.
-The Viva Engage app integrates seamlessly into Microsoft Teams with features like storyline and stories that are consistent across web, desktop, and mobile platforms to ensure a unified experience regardless of access point.
+The Viva Engage app integrates seamlessly into Microsoft Teams with features like storylines and stories that are consistent across web, desktop, and mobile platforms to ensure a unified experience regardless of access point.

 [Get more information on Viva Engage](/viva/engage/overview)